dustinmcbride/tuya-mock/README.md

 $ tuya-mock -h
 ````

-Tuya-mock will run with the following default values but can be changed via the command line
+TuyaMock will run with the following default values but can be changed via the command line
 - Tuya Api Version : 3.1
 - Number of physical DPS's (switches) : 5